gdbroman/broman.blog/_posts/2020/2020-01-23-writers-block.md

 ## It's Mostly Output

 > If you want to be a writer, you must do two things above all others: read a lot and write a lot.
->

 That's a quote from Stephen King.
 And I'm not disagreeing with a legend.
 Reading and writing are the top two activities for improving on your writing.
 But I would still like to nuance that a bit.
 Because guess what the best thing for improving your writing is?
 WRITING.

 Pondering, reading, gathering ideas and studying other's styles is certainly good, but don't do it exclusively.
 If you have to choose between reading and writing - just write.
 Prioritize output over input.
 In fact, I can't think of any skill where this doesn't apply (except reading in and of itself).
-Doing is the most efficient form of learning.

-Consume less, do more.